 You can use Kantata's formatting markdown or the toolbar below the Description field to add bold, italics, underline, bullet lists, numbered lists, hyperlinks, and emoji to your description.
 When using markdown, you can Preview how your formatting will look before saving.

 Tags—These are used to help identify specific keywords or topics and facilitate searches across projects in Kantata OX using filter options in the global Tasks list.
 Think of them as hashtags for tasks that help you reference and sort Kantata OX by tasks, deliverables, milestones, or issues.
 For more information, please see our Tasks Overview article.

 Assignees—These are the members assigned to the task, responsible for doing the work, for which you track time and expenses against.
 An assignee can ask questions or add comments to the task Activity feed to help the project manager—or any followers—keep track of their progress.
 For example, if an assignee cannot complete the task, they can either reassign the task to someone else or add a comment to the task before changing the status to Needs Info.

 - Assignees have ability to change the task status at any point.

 Followers—These are individual observers who may want to monitor the progress of a task, but are not responsible for—nor do they have an active role in—the completion of the work.
-Followers on a task will receive task update notification emails, as if they were assigned to it.
+Followers on a task will receive task update notifications, as if they were assigned to it.
 This is useful when you want to include other task collaborators, but clearly distinguish their responsibilities from that of an assignee.

 - Each task can have multiple followers.

-- Task followers receive all of the task updates, activity posts, and file upload notifications (unless that member has disabled the associated email notifications).
+- Task followers receive all of the task updates, activity posts, and file upload notifications (unless that member has disabled the associated notifications).

 - A person cannot be a follower if they are already an assignee on the task.